AntonSemechko/IsoCut/README.md

 faces on the other side to obtain two separate meshes. ***The cuts can be planar or non-planar.
 However, they must be closed and non self-intersecting.***

-	iv=0.6;				% iso-value; can vary between 0.01 and 0.99
+	iv=0.6;				% iso-value
 	IsoCut_demo3(iv)

 ![Mesh surgery](Images/demo3.jpg)

-Try calling `IsoCut_demo3` different values of `iv`.
+Try calling `IsoCut_demo3` different values of `iv`; must be between 0.01 and 0.99

 ## Assumptions and Limitations

 1. The function `OrderIsoContourVerts` assumes that
-	- computed level sets do not pass through saddle points of the scalar field
+	- computed level sets do not pass through saddle points of the input scalar field
 	- iso-contours extracted from closed surfaces are closed
-	- iso-contours extracted from open surfaces are either open or closed, but the end-points of open contours termite at the surface boundary
+	- iso-contours extracted from open surfaces are either open or closed, but the end-points of open contours terminate at the surface boundary

 2. At this time, the function `IsoCut` works only for closed iso-contours.
 The special case where the cut intersects